-Are you planning to expand your photography creativity from simple smart phone photography to next level?
+Are you planning to expand your photography creativity from simple smartphone photography to the next level?
 Still confused to find the right cameras for you?
-Which one should you buy-a point and shoot, a bridge camera, a budget SLR, a semi-professional SLR, or a professional SLR?
+Which one should you buy a point and shoot, a bridge camera, a budget SLR, a semi-professional SLR, or a professional SLR?

 Don’t worry, I’ll tell you the best camera for your needs.